ciubecom/botsaicoins/pages/info.md

+CIUBE would like to give a big thanks to the creator of the theme used for the website.
+We are leaving in place the following paragraph written by the author of the theme because it clearly relates how technology can shape our lives.

 ## ...

 [Michael Rose][1] and his fabulous [themes for jekyll][2].
 Authors of [A List Apart][4] and [Smashing Magazine][5] since 2002.
 [GitHub][6] and how they built such a habitat for cooperation worldwide.
 [Automattic][3] and how they built a fantastic community around WordPress.
 And many, many more...